bikeshaving/crank/website/guides/10-custom-renderers.md

 ): TScope;
 ```

 The `scope` method is called for each host or portal element as elements are mounted or updated.
-Unlike the other custom renderer methods, the `scope` method is called during the pre-order traversal of the tree, much like components are.
-The `scope` method is passed the tag and props of the relevant host element, as well as the current scope, and the return value becomes the scope which is passed to the `create` and `scope` methods which are called for child elements.
+Unlike the other custom renderer methods, the `scope` method is called during the pre-order traversal of the tree, much as components are.
+The `scope` method is passed the tag and props of the relevant host element, as well as the current scope, and the return value becomes the scope argument passed to the `create` and `scope` method calls for child host elements.

 ### Renderer.prototype.escape
 ```ts
 escape(text: string, scope: TScope): string;
 ```

 The `escape` method is called whenever a string is encountered in the element tree.
-It is mainly useful when creating string-based renderers like HTML or XML string renderers, because most rendering targets like the DOM provide text node interfaces which sanitize inputs by default.
+It is mainly useful when creating string-based renderers like HTML or XML renderers, because most rendering targets like the DOM provide text node interfaces which sanitize inputs by default.
 One important detail is that `escape` should not return text nodes or anything besides a string.
-We defer this step to the `arrange` method because this allows us to normalize a host element’s children by concatenating adjacent strings before it is passed to `arrange`.
+We defer this step to the `arrange` method because this allows the renderer to normalize a host element’s children by concatenating adjacent strings before it is passed to `arrange`.

 By default, the `escape` method returns the string which was passed in.